 The Kindle Fire has an operating system that has its roots in Google's Android OS.
 Amazon markets the Fire as a tablet for media consumption.
 It's priced at $199, making it significantly cheaper than the iPad, which is the dominant tablet on the market.
 And with Amazon's enormous library of content, the company seems to be on the right track to hit big sales numbers.

-For more about gadgets and other related topics, take a look at the links on the next page.
+For more about gadgets and other related topics, take a look at the links below.